Open-Attestation/documentation-website/docs/lib-section/remote-files/open-attestation-verify.md

 - Is the issuance state of the document valid?
 - Is the document issuer identity valid?
 (See [identity proof](https://www.openattestation.com/docs/docs-section/how-does-it-work/issuance-identity))

 The verification requires a wrapped document created using [OpenAttestation](https://www.openattestation.com/docs/developer-section/libraries/remote-files/open-attestation).
-The following shows an example of a wrapped document, which is valid and has been issued on the Sepolia network.
+The following shows an example of a wrapped document, which is valid and has been issued on the sepolia network.

 ```json
 {